-Recent wildfires (with no post fire salvage) have created many snags.
+Recent wildfires (with no post-fire salvage) have created many snags.
 Because fires burn with variable intensity, hot burning areas resulted in complete mortality and the snags are in the open and other areas were partially burned where snags are in a more closed canopy situation.
 Some trees that are not killed immediately die in the years following the fire due to root injury and insects attacking weakened trees.
-Depending on how much forest surrounds the snags that are created by the fire there can be a difference in snag and down wood dependant species that use the stands.
 Overtime these snags would become down wood and the forest would grow in around them creating a different habitat.

-Road decommissioning will result in a reduction in the loss of snags due to reduced hazard tree felling.
+Past and ongoing road decommissioning has and will result in a reduction in the loss of snags due to reduced hazard tree felling.

-The combined effect of the proposed action with the ongoing thinning would be approximately 2,513 acres where there could be some loss of snags and down wood during the harvest operation.
-This loss would be offset by the 6,101 acres of snags created by the cumulative wild fires.
-When combined with the insect and disease mortality that typically occurs across the landscape, there has been a net gain of snag and down wood for the watershed.
+The other ongoing thinning projects would have similar impacts to snags and down logs as described for the Jazz proposed action.
+The combined effect of the proposed action with the ongoing thinning would be approximately 2,513 acres where there could be some loss of hazardous snags during the harvest operation.
+This loss would be offset by the creation of new snags by topping and girdling in all of the ongoing thinning projects.